chriscnc/typed-logging/README.md

 ## Usage

-Simply require the annotation into the modules that do logging.
+Simply require the annotations into the modules that do logging.

 ```clojure
 (ns example.logging